 If you deny that there’s a "substantial government interest in protecting order and morality," as courts increasingly are doing, where do you draw the line?
 Certainly not at same-sex "marriage," as we have seen.
 The fact is that, as Dr. Kunze puts it, laws like these "based on long traditions in Western societies" have not been stopping courts lately.

 The ugly truth is that, absent a "substantial government interest in protecting order and morality," the incestuous couple has the better argument.
-In a culture where personal autonomy trumps long-established moral traditions, our revulsion does look like the kind of prejudice that Lawrence rejected as the basis for laws.
+In a culture where personal autonomy trumps long-established moral traditions, our revulsion does look like the kind of prejudice that

 Like I said, none of this should come as a surprise.
 Instead, it ought to serve as a warning of where the law is headed.
 Let’s pray that this time we don’t need a rampaging T-Rex to confirm our worst fears.

 Today’s BreakPoint offer:"Marriage in America: BreakPoint Goes to the Heart of the Marriage Debate" (CD).

 Roberto Rivera, "The Ballad of Patrick and Susan," The Point, 8 March 2007.